oit-ipbl/Integration/README.md

 [WARN] [1626227423.468573, 2825.100000]: Inbound TCP/IP connection failed: connection from sender terminated before handshake header received.
 0 bytes were received.
 Please check sender for additional details.
 ```

-- We provide wrapper classes to simplify the commnication process between ROS and Windows.
+- We provide wrapper classes to simplify the communication process between ROS and Windows.
 If you feel any inconvenience for our wrappers, modify them freely.

 ### 以下削除